methods-cogneuro/methods-cogneuro.github.io/methods-cogneuro-book/connectivite.md

 :align: center
   A target region is selected at the level of the frontal eye field (FEF) to generate a connectivity map for a participant from the ADHD-200 dataset {cite:p}`HD-200_Consortium2012-uv`.
 The significance threshold is selected liberally (`|r|>0.2`).
 In addition to the dorsal attention network (DAN) associated with the FEF, the connectivity map highlights a negative correlation with the PCC and the anterior cingulate cortex (ACC).
 The ACC and the PCC are key regions of the default mode network.
 This figure is generated by python code using the [nilearn](https://nilearn.github.io/) library (click on + to see the code), and is distributed under the CC-BY license.
 ```
 The default mode network is not the only one that can be identified during rest.
 We have already seen the sensorimotor network, which was first identified by Biswal and colleagues.
-Another network commonly examined in the litterature is the dorsal attention network (DAN), which includes the superior intraparietal sulcus and the frontal eye field.
+Another network commonly examined in the literature is the dorsal attention network (DAN), which includes the superior intraparietal sulcus and the frontal eye field.
 The DAN is often identified as activated in experiments using cognitively demanding fMRI tasks and is sometimes referred to as the "task positive network" - even though it is not positively engaged by all tasks.
 In 2005, Fox et al. {cite:p}`Fox2005-ge` observed a negative correlation between the DAN and the default mode network.
 This analysis reinforces the notion of spontaneous transitions between a state directed towards external stimuli and an introspective state, reflecting the competition between two distributed networks.
 ```{admonition} Controversies on global signal regression
 :class: caution attention
 :name: negative-r-warning